Montrose, Angus: Other groups

-Transportation
+Transport

+The town is served by Montrose railway station, which is a stop on the Dundee–Aberdeen line.
+Services to Aberdeen, Glasgow Queen Street, Edinburgh Waverley, Dundee and Perth are operated by ScotRail; some London North Eastern Railway services to Aberdeen, Leeds and London King's Cross stop here.

-The town is served by Montrose railway station.
-The X7 Coastrider bus route between Aberdeen and Perth runs through the town.
+Local bus services are operated predominantly by Stagecoach East Scotland.
+Key routes connect the town with Arbroath, Brechin and Dundee; the X7 Coastrider bus route between Aberdeen and Perth runs through the town.

 Public services

 Montrose and the surrounding area is supplied with water by Scottish Water from the Lintrathen and Backwater reservoirs in Glen Isla.
 Electricity distribution is by Scottish Hydro Electric plc, part of the Scottish and Southern Energy group.

 Waste management is handled by Angus Council.
 There is a kerbside recycling scheme that has been in operation since March 2005.
 Cans, glass, paper and plastic bottles are collected on a weekly basis.
 Compostable material and non-recyclable material are collected on alternate weeks.
 Roughly two-thirds of non-recyclable material is sent to landfill at Angus Council's site at Lochhead, Forfar and the remainder sent for incineration (with energy recovery) outside the council area.

 A recycling centre is located at Broomfield Road.
 Items accepted include, steel and aluminium cans, cardboard, paper, electrical equipment, engine oil, fridges and freezers, garden waste, gas bottles, glass, liquid food and drinks cartons, plastic bottles, plastic carrier bags, rubble, scrap metal, shoes and handbags, spectacles, textiles, tin foil, wood and yellow pages.
 Angus council publishes details of where and how each product is processed.
 There are also glass banks at Tesco in Western Road and Scotmid in New Wynd, as well as a neighbourhood recycling point at Wharf Street.
 The Angus Council area had a recycling rate of 34.7% in 2007/08.

 Healthcare is supplied in the area by NHS Tayside.
 The nearest hospital with accident and emergency departments is Ninewells Hospital, Dundee.
-Primary Health Care in Montrose is supplied by Castlegait Surgery, Townhead Practice and Annatbank Practice which are based at the Links Health Centre.
+Primary Health Care in Montrose is supplied by Castlegait Surgery, Townhead Practice and Annat Health Centre which are based at the Links Health Centre.
 Montrose along with the rest of Scotland is served by the Scottish Ambulance Service.
 Montrose Royal Infirmary, which had served as a community hospital, closed in April 2018.

-Law enforcement is provided by Police Scotland, and Montrose is served by Tayside Fire and Rescue Service.
+Law enforcement is provided by Police Scotland. and Montrose is served by the Scottish Fire and Rescue Service.